c4tom/DreamDevBox/docs/support/troubleshooting.rst

 Shared volumes
 ^^^^^^^^^^^^^^

-This might additionally occur on MacOS or Windows due to the Devilbox and/or its projects not being in the standard location of Docker Shared volumes.
+This might additionally occur on MacOS or Windows due to the DreamDevBox and/or its projects not being in the standard location of Docker Shared volumes.

-Check your Docker settings to allow shared volumes for the path of the Devilbox and its projects.
+Check your Docker settings to allow shared volumes for the path of the DreamDevBox and its projects.

 504 Gateway timeout